This article is an excerpt from our Sefer

 What are the reasons behind the Muktzah prohibition?

-The prohibition: The Sages prohibited moving certain items on Shabbos in the way they are regularly moved during the weekday.
+The Sages prohibited moving certain items on Shabbos in the way they are regularly moved during the weekday.
 The following are the reasons recorded:

-- Being that Shabbos is a day of rest, if one were allowed to move things around he could become too involved in the moving thus finding no rest.
+1. Being that Shabbos is a day of rest, if one were allowed to move things around, he could become too involved in the moving thus finding no rest.

-Are there any other reasons mentioned behind the Muktza prohibition?
+Are there any other reasons mentioned behind the Muktzah prohibition?